 If you’re looking for an experience to double as an epic Instagram post, the Into the Glacier Ice Cave tour is perfect!
-It is easily one of the coolest things we’ve ever done.
+It is easily one of the most incredible things we’ve ever done.

 Your tour includes riding in a super jeep, exploring Klaki Basecamp, and touring the largest man-made ice tunnel in all of Europe!
-It is an experience you’re sure to remember for the rest of your life.
+It is an experience you will remember for the rest of your life.

 Its black color stands out drastically from the Snæfellsjökull glacier in the background, and along with the black beaches in Iceland, the “lone church” is another shot every photography lover wants to have in their collection.

-This is actually a local parish church that was first built in 1703, then deconstructed at some point, and rebuilt again in 1848.
-It’s still functioning today, and it’s even possible to get married here.
+This local parish church was first built in 1703, then deconstructed at some point, and rebuilt again in 1848.
+It’s still functioning today, and you can even get married here.

 Recommended by Lyubomira from Bulgarian On The Go